What are the order types available at Emint ?

 5. BO ( Bracket order )

 Bracket Orders are available for intraday transactions only.
 Bracket order is a cover order with a target price.
-So, a bracket order is 3-in-1 order, original buying or selling order, an upper target, and a stop-loss limit
+So, a bracket order is 3-in-1 order, original buying or selling order, an upper target, and a stop-loss limit.
+This allows traders to set a profit target and a stop-loss level simultaneously.
+Basically a BO will help customers to hedge their intraday order both on the upside and downside.

 • Initial buying order: Buy 100 shares of Reliance Industries at a limit price of INR 2000.